Maths

 At Dorchester Learning Centre, the intent of the mathematics curriculum is to re-engage learners in their maths lessons through a supportive and personalised approach to maths.
 Many of our learners arrive with disrupted educational experiences, gaps in learning and low confidence in maths.

-Support pupil’s social, emotional and mental health needs though a calm and structured learning environment.
+• Support pupils’ social, emotional and mental health needs through a calm and structured learning environment.

-We aim to show all learners that maths is accessible, relevant and achievable, regardless of their starting point.
+We aim to show all learners that maths is accessible, relevant and achievable, regardless of their starting point, and that it plays a vital role in future employment and life opportunities.

 Implementation

-At Dorchester Learning centre, we use the White Rose scheme of work and it is implemented through a flexible, trauma-informed and personalised approach.
+At Dorchester Learning Centre, we use the White Rose scheme of work, implemented through a flexible, trauma-informed and personalised approach.

 Personalised Learning Pathway

-Baseline assessment on entry to identify strengths, gap and barriers to learning.
+• Baseline assessment on entry to identify strengths, gaps and barriers to learning.

 Engaging and Relevance

-Lessons are designed to engage reluctant learners through practical, hands-on lessons and visual lessons where appropriate.
+• Lessons are designed to engage reluctant learners through practical, hands-on and visual approaches where appropriate.

 Impact

-Improved readiness for reintegration in mainstream settings, further education or apprenticeship pathways where appropriate.
+• Improved readiness for reintegration into mainstream settings, further education, apprenticeships or employment pathways where appropriate.